Rocket City Trash Pandas: History

 In 2022, the Double-A South became known as the Southern League, the name historically used by the regional circuit prior to the 2021 reorganization.
-In June, the Trash Pandas won the first half North Division title to clinch a postseason playoff berth.
-Their first postseason appearance, the Trash Pandas fell to the Tennessee Smokies, 2–1, in the first round of the 2022 Southern League playoffs.
-Manager Andy Schatzley was chosen for the Southern League Manager of the Year Award, and Chase Silseth won the Southern League Pitcher of the Year Award.
+On September 3, pitchers Chase Silseth (7 innings pitched), Luke Murphy (1 IP), and Eric Torres (1 IP) threw a combined no-hitter against the Biloxi Shuckers at Toyota Field.
+The 8–0 win was the first no-hit game in franchise history.
+As it had in seasons prior, the league returned to using a split-season schedule wherein the division winners from each half qualified for the championship playoffs.
+In June, the Trash Pandas won the first-half Northern Division title to clinch a playoff berth.
+In their first postseason appearance, the Trash Pandas fell to the second-half champion Tennessee Smokies, 2–1, in the first round.
+Overall, the team posted a league-best 81–57 record.
+Chase Silseth won the Southern League Pitcher of the Year Award, and manager Andy Schatzley was chosen for the Southern League Manager of the Year Award.